Birth doula services

 In 2008 I became a birth doula.

-In 2014 I became a lactation specialist.
+In 2014 I became a certified breastfeeding specialist.

 Also in 2014, I started college with the original plan of becoming a nurse, going into labor and delivery, and ultimately becoming a RN CNM (nurse-midwife) and IBCLC.